J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Density matrix.md

 - For a _pure ensemble_:
 $$\displaylines{\rho^2=\rho \\ \text{Tr}(\rho^2)=1}$$

-- The density matrix is used in _statistical mechanics_ as the [[Fundamental principles of statistical mechanics#The statistical matrix|statistical matrix]]
+- The density matrix is used in _statistical mechanics_ as the [[Principles of statistical mechanics#The statistical matrix|statistical matrix]]
 - As the individual state kets making up $\rho$ still follow the [[Fundamental concepts of quantum mechanics#Time-evolution The Schrödinger equation|Schrödinger equation]], the time evolution of the density matrix follows the _von Neumann equation_:
 $$i\hbar\pd{\rho}{t}=-[\rho,\Ham]$$
 - This is analagous to the classical [[Analytical classical mechanics#Liouville's Theorem|Liouville's equation]]$$\pd{\rho_{clas}}{t}=-\PB{\rho}{\Ham}$$